aNewDomain — Every year at 1:59 p.m. on March 14 the folks at San Francisco’s Exploratorium celebrate Pi – it’s the constant 3.14159 …

-There’s a pi dance, pi beading, a pi channel, a pi shrine.
-It’s just a little out of hand — but if you love math, you’ll love pi day.
+On March 14, 2015, Pi Day will be bigger than ever.
+At the San Francisco Exploratorium, just for starters, there will be a Pi dance, Pi beading, a Pi channel and even a Pi shrine.
+It’s just a little out of hand — but if you love math, you’ll love Pi Day.

-So what is pi really?
 A refresher for you: Pi is the infinite number you get when you calculate the ratio of a circle’s circumference to its diameter.
-The Babylonians, Egyptians and even the Bible mention pi several centuries before the ancient Greek Archimedes of Syracuse began promoting it — under his own number — about or around 260 B.C.
+The Babylonians, Egyptians and even the Bible mention Pi several centuries before the ancient Greek Archimedes of Syracuse began promoting it — under his own number — about or around 260 B.C.

 - William Jones of Wales (no known relation to Wikipedia founder Jimmy Wales) gave pi its current name in 1706.

 - March 14 — Pi Day — is also Albert Einstein’s birthday.
 Cool.

 - Another way to describe Pi — it’s the number of times the diameter of a circle will fit around its circumference.

 - No one knows how Pi ends.
 It’s an irrational number that is apparently infinite.
 It just keeps going and going, with no repeating series of numbers.
 It’s been calculated to well over a trillion places in recent months.

 - Calculating Pi isn’t as cool as memorizing and reciting it.
 There are actually clubs that train people to do this.
 I once saw a Japanese student, Kiroyuki Gotu, recite Pi from memory during a competition.
 It took him 112 hours — he recited it accurately to 42,195 places on stage at the NHK Broadcasting center in Tokyo.

 - Pi is useful for another purpose.
 Use it to figure out your hat size.
 Measure your head — its circumference — divide the measurement by Pi and round it off to an eighth of an inch.